 Now, before we go, a question…

 What if you are not a working couple but a trio?
 Is that even possible?
 Though much rarer, we have seen trios once or twice.
-However, the truth is that people view it as a company rather than an actual trio.
+However, the truth is that people view it as a company rather than an actual trio and there are plenty of large, small or individual real estate companies out there.
 Like the countless law firms that have three main partners – Lawson, Judgeson & Moneyson - but several people under them.
 Can it work?
 Who are we to tell… we just don’t understand why not formalize the company instead of coming as a trio, watering down the commissions and going through the whole trouble of dealing with not one, but two different personalities than their own.
 But hey, maybe you think it’s perfect; whatever floats your boat and sells your property!
 If that’s your case, tell us in the comments what is it that works so well for you.
 If you are a working couple who struggles with other corporate ethics that we haven’t dealt with in the post, give us a shout out too!
 Let’s do it just like husbands and wives working together do: communicating frankly and respectfully so we all become better professionals!